DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ### Chapter 2: The Automated Life

-Sarah couldn't stop thinking about Dr. Rodriguez's research.
+I couldn't stop thinking about Dr. Rodriguez's research.
 797 out of 847 decisions made by something other than conscious awareness.
-The number haunted her.
+The number haunted me.

-She decided to conduct her own experiment.
-For one week, she would pay attention to her choices—really pay attention.
-She would catch herself in the act of deciding and ask: *Did I actually choose this, or did it just happen?*
+I decided to conduct my own experiment.
+For one week, I would pay attention to my choices—really pay attention.
+I would catch myself in the act of deciding and ask: *Did I actually choose this, or did it just happen?*

-The results were more disturbing than she'd expected.
+The results were more disturbing than I'd expected.

 ## The Evidence Accumulates

-By day three of her experiment, Sarah had filled pages with observations.
-The patterns were undeniable, and they fell into clear categories that painted a picture of human behavior far more automated than she'd ever imagined.
+By day three of my experiment, I had filled pages with observations.
+The patterns were undeniable, and they fell into clear categories that painted a picture of human behavior far more automated than I'd ever imagined.

 ##### Category 1: The Repetition Patterns

 **The Same Mistakes, Over and Over**

-Sarah started noticing something unsettling: people around her made the same mistakes repeatedly, as if they were following a script they couldn't see.
+I started noticing something unsettling: people around me made the same mistakes repeatedly, as if they were following a script they couldn't see.

-Her colleague Mark always got triggered by the same type of feedback, reacting defensively every single time.
-Her friend Lisa had been promising to start exercising "next Monday" for six months, but never followed through.
-Sarah's own parents had the same argument about money with identical words, escalation patterns, and unresolved endings.
+My colleague Mark always got triggered by the same type of feedback, reacting defensively every single time.
+My friend Lisa had been promising to start exercising "next Monday" for six months, but never followed through.
+My own parents had the same argument about money with identical words, escalation patterns, and unresolved endings.

-Most disturbing was recognizing her own patterns.
-The way she always checked her phone when feeling anxious.
-The route she took to work even when traffic was terrible.
-The defensive tone that automatically emerged when her partner brought up certain topics.
+Most disturbing was recognizing my own patterns.
+The way I always checked my phone when feeling anxious.
+The route I took to work even when traffic was terrible.
+The defensive tone that automatically emerged when my partner brought up certain topics.

 **The Research Confirms It:**